-- Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal information shared between Europe and the US.
+- Where we use providers based in the US, we may transfer data to them if they comply with GDPR or California Consumer Privacy Act (CCPA)..

 You may contact us at firstname.lastname@example.org to obtain a copy of the safeguards we use to transfer personal information.